A Saint Who Levels Up Through Necromancy

 [Unique Trait — Clear Mind takes effect.
 All mental interference is rejected.]

-The moment the ring went on, several curses tried to throw his mind into disarray.
+The moment the ring settled on his finger, several curses clawed at his mind, trying to throw it into disarray.

 This much is nothing.

-However powerful the curse embedded in the Ring of Black Darkness might be, it could not get past Clear Mind.
+The System guaranteed him complete immunity.
+However powerful the curse buried in the Ring of Black Darkness, it could not slip past Clear Mind.

-Around the time the ring, which had been spewing curses for a good long while, fell quiet.
+After spewing curses for a good long while, the ring at last fell quiet.

 [You have passed the trial of the Ring of Black Darkness.
 The true power dwelling within the ring awakens.]